 Q3 I LP’s general partners did not respond to multiple inquiries from the Southern Investigative Reporting Foundation, including emails posed to Ackerman and Dr. Tran.
 Nor did they respond to voice messages.
 And James Seijas did not reply to messages left at his Shrewsbury, New Jersey, home.

 Paul Flannery, a lawyer at Flannery, Georgalis LLC who represented Ackerman in his Feb.
 14 arraignment in Cleveland, declined to comment on Feb.
 17 about his case.
 Flannery said his firm is still determining if it will represent him in the future.

-Updates on Feb.
-18, 2020: This file has been updated to reflect details gleaned from Homeland Security Investigations’ Special Agent John Rodriguez’s affidavit about alleged irregularities associated with Michael Ackerman’s management of Q3 I LP’s portfolio.
+Updates: This file was updated Feb.
+18, 2020, to reflect details gleaned from Homeland Security Investigations’ Special Agent John Rodriguez’s affidavit about alleged irregularities associated with Michael Ackerman’s management of Q3 I LP’s portfolio.
 A comment about lawyer Paul Flannery’s representation of Michael Ackerman has also been added.

-Update on March 2, 2020: An earlier version of this article incorrectly identified James Seijas’ wife, Donna.
-The story has been updated.
+An earlier version of this article incorrectly identified James Seijas’ wife, Donna.
+The story was updated on March 2, 2020.
 The Foundation for Financial Journalism regrets the error.